Payback Period PB Explained

 Payback period (PB) is a financial metric for cash flow analysis that addresses questions like these:

-How long does it take for an investment, acquisition, or action to pay for itself?
+- How long does it take for investments, acquisitions, or actions to pay for themselves?

 Like other financial metrics for cash flow analysis such as internal rate of return (IRR) and return on investment (ROI), the payback period metric takes essentially an "Investment view" of the action or scenario and its estimated cash flow stream.
 Each of these metrics compares expected costs to expected returns in one way or another.
 Payback period is the time required for cumulative returns to equal cumulative costs (for example, the cumulative costs from the purchase of computer systems, training expenses, or new product development).
 PB period is usually given in decimal years presented like this: